ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 ![Architecture](images/solution66-vmware-service-intro-hidden/vmwaas-example-diagrams-tf-vmwaas-basic.svg){: class="center"}
 {: style="text-align: center;"}

 1. Use IBM Cloud Console to create a virtual data center in your single tenant instance.
 Your instance may have one or more virtual data centers, so you can have a dedicated virtual data center for testing purposes.
-This example virtual data center uses only a 2 IOPS/GB storage pool.
+This example virtual data center uses only a `2 IOPS/GB` storage pool.
 2. When a virtual data center is created, an edge gateway and external networks are created automatically.
-External network provides you internet access and an IP address block of `/29` with 6 usable public IP addresses is provided.
+External network provides you Internet access and an IP address block of `/29` with 6 usable public IP addresses is provided.
 3. Terraform templates are used to create virtual data center networks, virtual machines as well as firewall and network address translation rules.
 The creation is fully controlled though variables.
 Terraform authenticates to the VMware Cloud Director API with a user name and password.
 Access tokens will be supported in the near future.
 4. Three virtual data center networks are created: two routed (`application-network-1` and `db-network-1`) and one isolated (`isolated-network-1`).
 Routed virtual data center networks are attached to the edge gateway while isolated virtual data center network is a standalone network.
 You can create more networks based on your needs.
 5. A jump server (`jump-server-1`) is created with the Windows 2022 Operating System.
 The server is attached to the `application-network-1`.
 You can access the virtual machine though the VM console, or using RDP though the DNAT rule created on the Edge Gateway.